 Finding the right help for challenges in living can be a confusing process.
 The important thing is to start somewhere.
 Counselling and therapy is available for children, adolescents and adults dealing with a range of life challenges.

-Please note that no new clients can be accommodated during August & September 2019.
+Please note that no new therapy clients can be accommodated until 2020.

 Here are some of the difficulties with which I can assist: